akerusan/GitHubUsersList/README.md

 Amelioration to add:

+- Add an infinite list to the recycler view, to re-call the API with a different offset and load more data to the list
 - A NetworkListener with Connectivity Manager, to check for connection loss and come back
 - A better UI (dark mode, better theme)